Playback Notes | Echoes from tomorrow

 Enter Sandman | Metallica

-Used in the Justice Gang fight against the Boravian army.
+The Justice Gang clash with the Boravian army.

 Superman 2 Theme | Ken Thorn

-A cover/variation of the intro used to score the bridge rescue scene and Superman's speech to Lex.
+A cover variation scoring the bridge rescue and Superman’s speech to Lex.

 Look Up (Slowed & Reverb) | Superman 2025